angudaz/funscripts-furry/README.md

 # funscripts-furry
 Some .funscripts for furry porn I made.

-These files are intended to be played with ScriptPlayer and the original video.
+These files are intended to be played with [ScriptPlayer](https://github.com/FredTungsten/ScriptPlayer) and the original video.
+Other versions of the videos listed may work as well.

 You can suggest videos to do through my Discord or through the issue page.